stangreg/Ignitron/README.md

 * **Load new presets** via the Spark App
 * **Delete** stored presets

 Adding new presets to Sparky can easily be done as it can also act as a Spark Amp.
-So simply connect to Sparky with your Spark app and load new presets directly from ToneCloud (or your downloaded presets) to Sparky.
+Simply connect to Sparky with your Spark app and load new presets directly from ToneCloud (or your downloaded presets) to Sparky.

 One big advantage of Sparky is that it communicates with your Spark Amp using the **Bluetooth LE** protocol.
 This means you can still connect your mobile with your Spark Amp as an audio speaker and play along your favorite songs while you control your effects.

-The current active preset and effects are indicated via LEDs.
-In addition, the built-in display provides information on
+The current active preset and effects are indicated via LEDs.\
+In addition, the **built-in display** provides information on
-* selected bank / preset number
+* selected bank and preset number
 * selected preset name
 * activated pedal types in the FX chain
-* Connection status to Spark Amp and Spark App
+* connection status to Spark Amp and Spark App

 ## Operation modes